Mikestriken/GitCAD/README.md

 }
 ```
 ## Git Aliases

-### `git stat`
-SOMETIMES*** Running `git status` causes git to execute clean filters on any modified files (even if the file isn't `git add`(ed)).
-Using `git stat` adds an environment variable prior to running `git status`, this lets the filter scripts (namely clean) know that a `git status` command called the filter.
-This tells the clean filter to not extract any `.FCStd` files passed to the filter (only show git that the `.FCStd` file is empty).

-Post v1.0 I think this scenario will be very rare and can be ignored.

-The only scenario where I have this issue is when I'm using `git checkout` to checkout specific .FCStd files that are not empty for debugging/testing purposes.

-Post v1.0 ALL `.FCStd` files should be committed as empty files.

-Read more on `git status` running filters [here](https://stackoverflow.com/questions/41934945/why-does-git-status-run-filters).

-Usage: `git stat`

-### `git fcmod`
-Manually tells git to observe a `.FCStd` file as empty (unmodified).

-*Behind the scenes all this does is call `RESET_MOD=1 git add`*

-Usage: `git fcmod path/to/file.FCStd

 ### `git lock`
 Locks a `.FCStd` file for editing by locking the associated `.lockfile` in the uncompressed directory using Git LFS.
 This prevents others from modifying the file and makes the `.FCStd` file writable for editing in FreeCAD.
 Supports `--force` to steal existing locks (if you have permission to do so according to GitHub).